The Best Growing Medium Mixes for Each Orchid Family

 - 3 min read

 Orchids are as diverse as their growing needs!
 Choosing the right potting mix is crucial for healthy roots, proper moisture retention, and good airflow.
-Since different orchid families have unique requirements, I’ve put together the best medium blends for each type.
+Each orchid family has unique requirements.
+Therefore, I’ve put together the best medium blends for each type.

 Let’s dive in!